Ramgarh district: New rail line project

 The 57 km-long Barkakana-Hazaribagh section of the new Koderma-Ranchi line project was inaugurated on 7 December 2016 by Railway Minister Suresh Prabhu in the presence of Chief Minister Raghubar Das.

 Special passenger train service started on 31 March 2017 from Barkakana Junction to Sidhwar station of Barkakana–Ranchi new line section.

 A trial run of the passenger train between Tatisilwai and Sanki railway stations (31.4 km) on Ranchi Barkakana's new rail line was conducted on 17 January 2018.

-The new railway line between Tatisilwai and Sanki was inaugurated by CM Ragubar Das on 29 August 2019.
-Two new pairs of passenger trains between Hatia and Sanki stations were implemented on 29 August 2019.
+The 31-kilometer railway line section between Tatisilwai and Sanki was officially dedicated and inaugurated on August 29, 2019, by the then Chief Minister of Jharkhand, Raghubar Das, alongside the Minister of State for Railways, Mangal Suresh Angadi.
+Concurrently, new unreserved passenger train services (initially implemented as two pairs connecting Hatia and Sanki) were flagged off.